-3.15 Average crushed rock sales over the last 3 years were 5.5% higher than the 10-year average at 13.62 million tonnes.
-The trend in sales based on 3-year averages since 2009 is shown in Figure 5.
-This indicates falling sales from 2009 to 2012.
-Since then, sales continue to fluctuate, with sales dropping again in 2018 following a rise in sales which was seen in 2016 and 2017.
+- 3.15.
+Average crushed rock sales over the previous 3 years was 13.57 million tonnes, higher than the 10-year average at 13.09 tonnes.
+Sales continue to fluctuate, with sales dropping in 2018 following increases in sales seen in 2016 and 2017.
 Subsequent monitoring iterations will identify whether this trend will continue.

-- 3.16 The four active igneous rock quarries together account for around 65% of the igneous rock output in England.
+2019 sales were at 13.88 million tonnes, above the 10-year average (13.09 million tonnes) and the three-year average for the previous three years (13.57 million tonnes). - 3.16.
+The four active igneous rock quarries together account for around 65% of the igneous rock output in England.
 These quarries supply crushed rock aggregate of varying types, ranging from general purpose aggregate suitable for a wide range of end-uses including concrete production, to higher specification end-uses such as rail ballast and high PSV (Polished Stone Value) aggregate that is capable of being used in skid-resistant road surfacing applications.
-There are relatively few alternative sources of such High Specification Aggregate in England. - 3.17 Average igneous rock sales from Leicestershire were 11.7 million tonnes per annum over the last 10 years and 12.3 million tonnes per annum over the last 3 years.
-Figure 6 below shows the general trend of sales of igneous rock within Leicestershire based on 3-year averages over the period 2009 to 2018.
-Sales fell between 2009 and 2012 but subsequently rose up until 2017.
+There are relatively few alternative sources of such High Specification Aggregate in England. - 3.17.
+Average igneous rock sales from Leicestershire were 11.75 million tonnes per annum over the last 10 years and 11.79 million tonnes per annum over the last 3 years.
+Figure 5 below shows the general trend of sales of igneous rock within Leicestershire over the period 2010 to 2019.
+Sales fell between 2010 and 2011 but subsequently increased until 2017.
 In 2018 sales dropped to around 2013 levels.

+The 2019 sales rose marginally compared with the year previous.
 Overall, sales in igneous rock have fluctuated over the 10-year period.

-3.18 Average limestone sales within Leicestershire were 1.19 million tonnes per annum for the last 10-year period and 1.34 million tonnes per annum for the last three-year period.
-Figure 7 below shows the general trend of sales of limestone aggregate within Leicestershire based on 3-year averages over the period 2009 to 2018.
-Sales fell between 2009 and 2012 but have subsequently risen above the 10-year average.
-Sales were highest at 1.45 Mt in 2017 and remained similar at 1.43 Mt in 2018.
-Continued monitoring will determine if sales will remain approximately level or if they may rise gradually.
+3.18.
+Average limestone sales within Leicestershire were 1.24 million tonnes per annum over the last 10-year period and 1.44 million tonnes per annum over the last three-year period.
+Figure 6 below shows the sales of limestone aggregate within Leicestershire over the previous 10-year period.
+Sales have risen over the 10-year period, increasing above the 10 year-average in 2013, 2014, 2017, 2018 and 2019.
+Sales were highest at 1.45 million in 2017 and 2019, remain approximately constant over the past 3 years.